ivanoats/sea-b15-javascript/students/Stephen-Boles/README.md

 Hello everyone!

 My name is Stephen Boles.
-I live, and work, at a youth hostel in downtown Fremont.
-I do graveyard shifts, drink way too much coffee, and wach noir movies, and listen to old time radio.
+I live, and work, at a travelers hostel in downtown Fremont.
+I do graveyard shifts, drink way too much coffee, and wach noir movies.

 You can find me on these various digital playgrounds: